Bellador/FlickrFrame/README.md

 The workspace or project folder will be established in the same directory as this file.

 API AUTHENTICATION:
-During the FlickrQuerier class invokation a (txt) file has to be provided which contains &ltKEY> and &ltSECRET> sections where the users personal authenticatoin details are contained.
+During the FlickrQuerier class invokation a (txt) file has to be provided which contains &lt;KEY> and &lt;SECRET> sections where the users personal authenticatoin details are contained.
 E.g.

 ---